-6 I note that the LTC Home included additional representations about why the information at issue does not fit within the criteria set out at section 2(3) of QCIPA.
-However, given my finding below, it is not necessary for me to set out those portions of the LTC Home's representations here.
+8 I note that the LTC Home included additional representations about why the information at issue does not fit within the criteria set out at section 2(3) of QCIPA.
+However, given my finding below, it is not necessary to set out these representations here.